What is Product Lifecycle Management (PLM)?

 Product Lifecycle Management is a way of managing data related to a product from its conceptual design, through manufacturing and services to the disposal of the product.

-Storing, accessing, and protecting all information related to product and process is very important for any organization.
+Storing, accessing, and protecting all information related to products and processes is very important for any organization.
 For each organization, data varies according to the different lifecycle stages of the product.
-Different stakeholders are involved to generate, store, access, and modify this data.
-All these activities related to data handling of the product and process comes under the PLM umbrella.
+Different stakeholders are involved in generating, storing, accessing, and modifying this data.
+All these activities related to data handling of the product and process come under the PLM umbrella.

-In this article, we are going to learn about different stages of product life, types of data generated at each stage, different stakeholders involved to access data, and in the end, different PLM software’s available in the market.
+In this article, we are going to learn about different stages of product life, types of data generated at each stage, different stakeholders involved in accessing data, and in the end, different PLM software available in the market.

 What Are The Different Stages Of Product Life?